and available gain of amplifiers

 a cool approximation for GMAX that you need

-have been in contact with Microwave Hall-of-Famer John
+Back in 2006, we contacted with Microwave Hall-of-Famer John

 Rollett regarding his contribution to the art of microwaves